 March 2014 Hexham Town Council is seeking to appoint a Support Assistant to service the Town Plan working groups.
 For further information, please click here.

 Hexham is a remarkable town.
 Not to be missed!

 It’s a town that mixes heritage and history with some of the best opportunities for leisure and entertainment in the North East.
 It’s a small town with a big Northumbrian heart, busy with commerce and industry, surrounded by the most beautiful countryside and riverside you could hope to visit or live beside.

 The compact town centre is home to independently owned businesses, specialist shops run by people who know their business and can really help shoppers, as well as many attractive high street names.
 There are daily market stalls, twice weekly markets and fortnightly Farmers Markets.
 There’s a growing ‘out of town’ retail trade (a 5 minute walk away) providing a full range of choice (Next has just joined Waitrose, Tesco, M&S and Aldi, and others are just arriving).

 Hexham has long been a favourite destination for the people of the North East – a day out, stroll around the shops, a café for lunch, a riverside walk and soak up the atmosphere.
 It offers something for everybody and is worth a longer stay.
-Visitors aren’t short of things to do, whether families with young children on rainy days, arts and music afficionados, history devotees, or just shoppers.
+Visitors aren’t short of things to do, whether families with young children on rainy days, arts and music afficionados, history devotees, or keen shoppers.

-As a growing base for small firms innovating in IT and design, with the recent plans for an Enterprise Hub, there is no better place for that business start-up.
-Communications (road, rail, air and high speed internet) are favourable,and the Town’s creative and ambitious streak will be a boost too.
+As a growing base for small firms innovating in IT and design, with the recent approvals for two Enterprise Hubs, there is no better place for that business start-up.
+Communications (road, rail, air and high speed internet) are extremely favourable and the Town’s creative and ambitious streak will be a boost too.

 Then come to Hexham to see for yourself!